Strawberry Sorbet with Mint (2 Ingredients, 5 Minutes!)

 Not to mention it’s the easiest thing ever to make – and who doesn’t want that during the summer?
 No one wants to be inside slaving away when they could be outside enjoying the sun.

 All you do is mix frozen berries and fresh mint together in a high speed blender.
 Add just enough water to get things going, and there ya have it – strawberry sorbet!
-If it’s not sweet enough for you, you can add a bit of your favorite sweetener, but I found it to be absolutely perfect just the way it is.
+If it’s not sweet enough for you, you can add a bit of your favorite sweetener, but I think it’s absolutely perfect just the way it is.

 Speaking of perfection, can we talk just for a second about the color of this stuff?
 Isn’t it beyond gorgeous?
 I just love it.